microsoft/node-pty/README.md

 This is useful for:

 - Writing a terminal emulator.
 - Getting certain programs to *think* you're a terminal.
-This way they're willing to send you escape codes.
+This is useful if you need a program to send you control sequences.

 ## Example Usage